Overview: Legal help

 What kind of legal help does CELHP provide?

 CELHP will provide referrals, legal information, and legal representation for COVID-related evictions statewide in Housing Court.
-Depending upon staffing resources, some legal aid programs may also be able to help tenants in District Court and tenants who are at risk of losing a housing subsidy.
+Depending upon staffing resources, some legal aid programs may also be able to help tenants and small landlords in District Court and tenants who are at risk of losing a housing subsidy.

 How can a lawyer help?